FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/compatibility.md

 ```

-In general, FISCOBCOS uses PB encoding in the network application layer (synchronization, consensus) messages, with backward compatibility.；For AMOP message packets, it uses binary encoding, and the design adds a version field to the AMOP information for easy expansion.；
+In general, FISCOBCOS uses PB encoding in the network application layer (synchronization, consensus) messages, with backward compatibility；For AMOP message packets, it uses binary encoding, and the design adds a version field to the AMOP information for easy expansion；
-FISCO BCOS uses JSON encoding and decoding in block high push, group information, and EventLog push, with backward compatibility.。
+FISCO BCOS uses JSON encoding and decoding in block high push, group information, and EventLog push, with backward compatibility。

 ###2.3 Network Layer Protocol Compatibility
 FISCO BCOS negotiates Peer version information through handshake: the main modules involved include Gateway, AMOP, EventSub, RPC；The version information of handshake negotiation is stored in the Session.
 The specific related protocol information is designed as follows: